“But I can only write what the muse allows me to write.

 Mrs. Hubbard advanced toward Amelia in a stealthy, almost feline manner.
 From the neck down, her body expressed little emotion.
 Her eyes, however, grew wide with a predatory glee and her head teetered from the left and then to the right, sizing up her captive as the distance between them dissolved.
 Indeed, if Mrs Hubbard had had a tail, it would be gesticulating wildly in anticipation.

 As for Amelia, her body expressed the emotion opposite that of the advancing maid’s.
 With each of Mrs. Hubbard’s steps forward, Amelia retreated two.
-Until—at last—her hands, which had been cowering behind her back, felt the smooth cool comfort of the kitchen wall.
+Until—at last—her hands, which had been clenched behind her back, felt the smooth cool comfort of the kitchen wall.
 As they flattened against the surface, the silver spoon in her grip betrayed her by releasing itself and clanging to the floor at her feet.
 Amelia dared not tear her eyes from Mrs. Hubbard’s, nor to move even a fiber in order to conceal it.
 Fear immobilized her.

 As the maid quickened her pace, Amelia knew she was cornered.
 Having no where else to go, she cowered, raising her shoulders up to her ears in what looked like an attempt to swallow herself whole.
 She had been caught red-handed.
 And now she was a tasty morsel discovered in the corner, waiting to be licked into oblivion by the sandpaper tongue of a hungry cat.